sunpy/ndcube/joss_paper/paper.md

 taken at slightly different times but whose WCS does not include time.
-In this case `ExtraCoords` can be used to associate an `astropy.time.Time` object with the spectral axis without having to manually construct a new WCS, a potentially complicated task even for experiences users.
+In this case `ExtraCoords` can be used to associate an `astropy.time.Time` object with the spectral axis without having to manually construct a new WCS, a potentially complicated task even for experienced users.
 `ExtraCoords` supports both functional and lookup-table-based transformations.
 It can therefore also be used as an alternative set of coordinate transformations to those in the primary WCS and used interchangeably.